 The goal for each session is for everyone to write a piece to be shared with the group.
 This week, to help the creative flow, she passes out a few printouts of paintings by Vietnamese artist Duy Huynh.
 She also throws out a suggestion: “write about not letting our diagnoses define us.”
 Participants can write about any of the given topics, or anything that may be moving them that day.

 Berrio notes that writing has been used as a therapeutic tool for hundreds of years, and tries to incorporate elements of members’ treatment programs into the curriculum.
 “I’ll often bring in themes relating to recognizing self-worth, tolerating stress, and dealing with feelings in healthy ways,” said Berrio.

 She encourages group members to expand on their writing at home, and look for things that inspire them in their everyday life to write about.
 Some group members have built a lasting hobby, and a significant body of work.
 This week, one participant suggests attempting a sestina poem, which she read about in a book.
 She explains that it’s a non-rhyming, structured through a recurrent pattern of the words that end each line, a technique known as "lexical repetition."

 Much of the group is spent in silence, with the participants thinking and writing diligently.

 Toward the end, they go around the room, sharing what they’ve come up with.
 One group member takes inspiration from the painting.
 “We prey on the people places and things, so empty we lie, as the pendulum swings/trust is the issue that fights in our head, so focused our tissue it’s the lies that we dread.”

-A woman, writes about her illness not defining her, and a difficult childhood.
+A woman writes about her illness not defining her, and her difficult childhood.
 “So many people are quick to judge, I was one of those people/until I got the news: there’s something wrong with me/oh no. Me?
 How can that be?”